aligooya/vbmixpca/README.md

 from spatial point clouds with no point-to-point correspondances.
-If the point clouds represent shapes, the model generates clusters of shape atlases, computing mean shape and modes of variations in each cluster using a variatonal Bayesian inference approach.
+If the point clouds represent shapes, the model generates clusters of shape atlases, computing mean shape and modes of variations in each cluster using a variatonal Bayesian inference approach in MATLAB.

 The computed Lower Bound (LB) on the data likelihood can be used for automatic model selection (i.e. unmber of clusters, modes of varations, etc).